-Think Humanity expanded their services to the Kyaka 11 Refugee Settlement Camp and a camp for internally displaced persons’ camp (IDP) also known as the Acholi Quarter Camp in Kireka.
-Think Humanity also began assisting the local population of Uganda, because while refugees are often badly off, the local population faces many of the same struggles.
+Think Humanity expanded their services to another camp and an internally displaced persons’ camp (IDP).
+Later we began to assist the local population of Uganda, because while refugees are often badly off, the local population faces many of the same struggles.

 Think Humanity grew from a small organization supplying mosquito nets to one that also provides healthcare, water wells, education and socio-economic development projects.

 Mission: To help save lives and provide hope for refugees and underdeveloped communities in Africa by improving provisions for healthcare, clean water, education and socio-economic development.